How to configure geographic location

-To update the geographic location of an Android container dynamically while the container is running, use the location endpoint of the Anbox HTTP API.
+To update the geographic location of an Android container dynamically while the instance is running, use the location endpoint of the Anbox HTTP API.

 See the documentation of the PATCH method for more information and the specification of the data format.